 - Bus Crash: Cedric was killed in an auto accident during the time skip.

 - Cloudcuckoolander: Shelby, who treats her Study Hall period as her own private "Magical Princess" territory.

-- Complexity Addiction: Shelby's scheme to procure copies of Macbeth from Derek, rather than just buy them at the bookstore she visited the day before (before getting spooked by the sight of a blue-haired rabbit girl, latter named JJ).
+- Complexity Addiction: Shelby's scheme to procure copies of Mac Beth from Derek, rather than just buy them at the bookstore she visited the day before (before getting spooked by the sight of a then-unnamed JJ).
 Granted, that was after she was denied use of an e-book copy or a printout of same.

 - Hands-Off Parenting: Miss Fluffy's parents let her change her own name at age six.
 The law says she can't change it again for ten years.

 - Lovable Rogue: Derek, in the Ferris Bueller mold.